J-wq/Physics-Informed-ML/README.md

 ## Results
+The animation shows the calculation of the PINN and the moving heat source for the time interval.
 ![Caption](Images/Video_3D.gif)

 The temperature field at t=0.5 along the cross section of the laser path can be seen.
 The heat conduction show an expected behavior and the quantitive error is approximaty 4% in comparision to FEM solutions.